nuweb/angularjs-requirejs-jasmine-karma-protractor-seed/README.md

 NodeJS

-JWT Implementation is forked from <a href="https://github.com/kdelemme/blogjs">BlogJS</a>.
+JWT Implementation is inspired from <a href="https://github.com/kdelemme/blogjs">BlogJS</a>.